 - (a) Content of Motion or Application.
-A motion or other application governed by Rule 9014, Federal Rules of Bankruptcy Procedure must include or be filed concurrently with: - a clear and concise written statement of the relief requested and reasons in support thereof, including relevant facts and citations to authorities upon which the moving party relies; - (2) related exhibits, including: - [A] Legible copies of all documentary evidence that the moving party intends to submit in support of the motion or application; - [B] a copy of a proposed order on the motion or application, unless such order is requested ex parte; and - (3) any supporting affidavits or declarations. - (b) Opposition to Motion or Application.
-Unless another time is specified in the Federal Rules of Bankruptcy Procedure or these Rules, a party wishing to oppose a motion or application must, within twenty-one (21) days of service of notice of the underlying motion or application, serve and file a written opposition including: - (1) a clear and concise written statement of the opposition and reasons in support thereof, including relevant facts and citations to authorities upon which the opposing party relies; - (2) related exhibits, including legible copies of all documentary evidence that the opposing party intends to submit in support of the opposition; - (3) any supporting affidavits or declarations. - (4) The opposing party may attach as an exhibit to the opposition an alternate form of order on the underlying motion or application. - (c) Reply by Moving Party. - (1) Within seven (7) days after the service of an opposition to the underlying motion or application, the moving party may serve and file a reply brief. - (2) For motions brought under Rules 12(b), 12(c), and 56 of the Federal Rules of Civil Procedure, the reply deadline is extended to fourteen (14) days after service of the opposition. - (d) Stipulations Extending Time.
-The parties may stipulate, in writing filed with the court, to an extension of the deadline to file opposition or reply briefs. - (1) Any stipulation for an extension of time as provided in this subdivision for a period of ten (10) days or less, is effective upon filing without court order.
+A motion or other application governed by Rule 9014, Federal Rules of Bankruptcy Procedure must include or be filed concurrently with: - (1) a clear and concise written statement of the relief requested and reasons in support thereof, including relevant facts and citations to authorities upon which the moving party relies; - (2) related exhibits, including: - [A] Legible copies of all documentary evidence that the moving party intends to submit in support of the motion or application: - [B] a copy of a proposed order on the motion or application, unless such order is requested ex parte; and - (3) any supporting affidavits or declarations. - (b) Opposition to Motion or Application.
+Unless another time is specified in the Federal Rules of Bankruptcy Procedure or these Rules, a party wishing to oppose a motion or application must, within twenty-one (21) days of service of notice of the underlying motion or application, serve and file a written opposition including: - (1) a clear and concise written statement of the opposition and reasons in support thereof, including relevant facts and citations to authorities upon which the opposing party relies; - (2) related exhibits, including legible copies of all documentary evidence that the opposing party intends to submit in support of the opposition; - (3) any supporting affidavits or declarations. - (4) The opposing party may attach as an exhibit to the opposition an alternate form of order on the underlying motion or application. - (c) Reply by Moving Party. - (1) Within seven (7) days after the service of an opposition to the underlying motion or application, the moving party may serve and file a reply brief.